Pierangelo Garegnani: Biography

-After graduating with a degree in political science from Pavia in 1953, he was a student of Piero Sraffa at the University of Cambridge at which, in 1959, he received a Ph.D. in Political Economy.
+After graduating with a degree in political science from the University of Pavia as a student of the Ghislieri College in 1953, he was a student of Maurice Dobb and Piero Sraffa at Trinity College, Cambridge.
+In 1959, he received a Ph.D. in Political Economy from the University of Cambridge.

 He taught at the University of Sassari (1962–66), University of Pavia (1966–69), University of Florence (1969–74), at the Sapienza University of Rome (1974–92) and the Roma Tre University (1992–2002), where he directed the "Piero Sraffa" Research and Documentation Center and was professor emeritus (2002–2011).
 He also taught at the University of Cambridge (1975–77) and at the New School University of New York (1987–1990).

 He was the literary executor of Piero Sraffa, whose manuscripts, donated by Sraffa himself to the University of Cambridge, are preserved at Trinity College, Cambridge.

 In the 1960s Garegnani was, together with Luigi Pasinetti, among the leading figures in the capital controversy, which saw him opposed to the positions of Paul Samuelson and Robert Solow.
 He made fundamental contributions to the revival of the theoretical approach that was characteristic of the classical economists and Marx along the lines indicated by Sraffa in Production of Commodities by means of Commodities and to the re-proposition of the Keynesian principle of effective demand.